HackProtect/slophish/README.md

 # slophish - The list of Slovenian phishing domains
-The list of Slovenian phishing domains - slophish is created with the help of the phscan tool. phscan is a tool that daily scans NRD databases and, based on certain keywords, displays domains in a Telegram group - https://t.me/phscan.
-With the help of this tool, we create the slophish list, which contains phishing domains that target Slovenian-speaking users.
+The list of Slovenian phishing domains - slophish is created with the help of the phscan tool. phscan is a tool that daily scans NRD databases and, based on certain keywords, produces list which are then manually reviewed by the Hack Protect team.

-Slovenian keywords:
+Keywords:

 - slovenia
 - slovenija